javascriptdata/danfojs-doc/README.md

 # Danfo.js Documentation

 D**anfo.js** is heavily inspired by the [Pandas](https://pandas.pydata.org/pandas-docs/stable/index.html) library and provides a similar interface and API.
-This means users familiar with the [Pandas ](https://pandas.pydata.org/pandas-docs/stable/index.html)API can easily use D**anfo.js.**
+This means users familiar with the [Pandas](https://pandas.pydata.org/pandas-docs/stable/index.html)API can easily use D**anfo.js.**

 ## Main Features

 * Danfo.js is fast.
-It is built on[ Tensorflow.js](https://js.tensorflow.org/), and supports tensors out of the box.
+It is built on[Tensorflow.js](https://js.tensorflow.org/), and supports tensors out of the box.
 This means you can [convert danfo data structure](api-reference/dataframe/) to Tensors.
 * Easy handling of missing ****data \(represented as `NaN`\) in floating point as well as non-floating point data
 * Size mutability: columns can be inserted/deleted from DataFrame
 * Automatic and explicit alignment: objects can be explicitly aligned to a set of labels, or the user can simply ignore the labels and let [`Series`](api-reference/series/), [`DataFrame`](api-reference/dataframe/), etc. automatically align the data for you in computations